 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.

-The Key Adults at Park Road Academy Primary School are Kerry Hart and Rachael McKinlay .
+The Key Adult at Park Road Academy Primary School is Kerry Hart.

 If we receive an Encompass notification we will make sure that a person the child trusts is available to help - if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and making sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.